 In 1946, 250 American Field Service ambulance and camion drivers from both World Wars assembled in New York City to discuss the future of the organization.
 In 1947, they launched the secondary school student exchange program that is now referred to as AFS Intercultural Programs, Inc.

-This record group includes negatives photographs and photographic albums, financial records, student rosters, publications, correspondence, scrapbooks, and memorabilia from the student exchange programs of the organization now known as AFS Intercultural Programs, Inc., dating from the end of World War II to the present day.
+This record group includes negatives photographs and photographic albums, financial records, student rosters, publications, correspondence, scrapbooks, and memorabilia from the headquarters of AFS Intercultural Programs, located in New York City and dating from the end of World War II to the present day.
 Please note that the AFS Archives does not maintain a database with current Returnee contact information, so we are unable to assist with these types of requests.